jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We have all this power, and we're marching for change?
 Letting useless political pundits tell us if climate change is real?
 Listening to leaders who've never invented anything or risked anything?
 We're letting Darth Blockbuster tell us to... what?
 Follow his rules that only make him king?
 That's like thinking the casino games are fair and balanced and not designed to in the houses favour.

 Climate change, human migrations, widespread obesity, antisocial behavior, soaring national debt, unhappy marriages, traffic filled roads.
-Our list of problems is huge, because we the people aren't using the stupendous power of modern technology, to update our way of life to the Information Age.
+Our list of problems is huge, because we the people aren't using the stupendous power of modern technology, to update our way of life to the Internet Age.

 If you chicken-out from having the right and duty to think of the big-picture, play the game of civilization, and improve your slice of the world, then you've chosen to be an extra watching the story of civilization.
 You've chosen an unhappy life because you think someone else will solve our problems.
 There's nothing moral about that decision, because a ruling philosophy worth following is one that facilitates evolution, and Right/Left philosophies, and the rules of the era of mass-production, no longer do that.